 - Non-medical counseling for issues related to your care-provider role - If you face difficulties or feel overwhelmed by stress in your new role, you can see a professional counselor in your area at no cost for up to 12 sessions per issue.
 If you aren't able to participate in face-to-face non-medical counseling, you can ask for non-medical counseling by phone or online.
+All options are confidential.

-- Online information and support resources - Military OneSource has resources on many topics of interest to military families including articles, booklets, CDs and videos that you can download or order at no cost.
+- Online information and support resources - Military OneSource has resources on many topics of interest to military families, including articles, booklets, CDs and videos that you can download or order at no cost.

 Taking care of yourself

 Taking over the care of a deployed service member's family can feel like an enormous responsibility for many caregivers.
 It's easy to not tend to your own needs when you're focused on helping others.
 But your health and well-being are essential for your new role.
 Be sure to take care of yourself through healthy habits such as eating right, getting enough rest, exercising and making time for friends and activities you enjoy.
 The Military OneSource Health and Wellness Coaching program can help.
 You can call Military OneSource at 800-342-9647 for more information.